Wilkrew/Wilkrew/README.md

 ## Hi!
 I'm Filip, aka Wilkrew/Wilken

 - 👋  Hi, I’m Filip.
-At my core I'm a Jack of All Trades that enjoy both being a techie and delve into what makes people as well as business tick.
+At my core I'm a Jack of All Trades that enjoy both being a techie and delve into what makes people as well as businesses tick.
 - 🥅  My personal goals is to continuously develop my knowledge and skills.
 On a wider scale I want to make a positive impact for people and the world around us.
 - 👀  I’m interested in becoming a Full Stack Developer
 - 🌱  I’m currently learning Front End Development, more specifically React/React Native